 - Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 20m).

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 8 years and 4 months of technical progress since the 7D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 7D emerges as the winner of the contest (15 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 7D comes out slightly ahead of the XP130 (15 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 7D and the Fujifilm XP130 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 7D and the XP130 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.